saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 </ospf-neighbor>
 ```

-From the complete XML that was returned by the Juniper device, we managed to extract a list of XML objects that contain information on individual OSPF neighbors.
-We can iterate this list and search every individual OSPF neighbor for the things we are after using the `find` method:
+From the complete XML that was returned by the Juniper device, we managed to extract a list of XML objects.
+Every object contains information on a single OSPF neighbor.
+We can use the `find` method to search the every item for the information we need:

 ```python
 for neighbor in ospf_neighbors: